 In the middle of the spectrum are a wide array of boutique assisted living communities that combine home-style comfort with excellent care.
 In these communities, your loved one is likely to have a private apartment or room and a good range of meal choices.
 Look for a community that features the amenities your loved one is mostly likely to respond to, whether it's an exercise program or a book club.

-Seniors have many different types of residential care available to them, and assisted living sits right in the middle of a continuum of care.
 Those seniors who don't require any assistance with the ADLs might be very happy in an independent living community, while skilled nursing facilities are available to seniors who have more significant medical needs.

 Assisted living is a balance between these two options.
 Seniors can enjoy their independence while still receiving the personal care they need, and they're freed up from the need to handle chores such as housekeeping, cooking, and laundry.